-Millions of tax returns are assessed every year automatically by the IRS computer system or manually by Los Angeles Tax Lawyer.
+Millions of tax returns are assessed every year automatically by the IRS computer system.
 Many of those are flagged up for a manual review and agents will look at those tax returns.
 In some cases – just under 160,000 nationwide in 2018, down from 270,000 eight years ago – an agent will be tasked with an ‘office examination’ or a ‘field examination’ of a person or company’s tax affairs.

 The fact is you will probably see no change in the money you owe the Treasury.
 We will look at why now.